Free Consultation Call 24/7

 If your child suffers an injury due to a physician’s negligence or malpractice, you might be able to recover compensation for your physical, emotional, and financial damages.
 It’s important to have a birth injury lawyer by your side to help you navigate your available legal options, collect the necessary evidence to support your claim, prepare the required paperwork to initiate a lawsuit, and file your case appropriately and timely.

-A birth injury lawyer from Levin & Perconti can provide you the following services:
+A Chicago birth injury lawyer from Levin & Perconti can provide you with the following services:

 You can schedule a free, no-obligation consultation with our birth injury attorneys.
 The highly confidential consultation lets us gather all the details about your child’s birth injury to build a robust case against the negligent hospital, birthing facility, or health care provider.
 We’ll also help you understand your legal rights and decide the best course of action for you and your family.